Lullabot/d8_custom_migration/README.md

   if ($migration->id() == 'update_d7_field_formatter_settings') {

     drush_print_r($row);
-    drush_print_r($migration);
+    $process = $migration->getProcess();
+    drush_print_r($process);
   }

 ```

 Then re-run just that migration with ```drush mi update_d7_field_formatter_settings``` and watch the output.
 This code will make it possible to see which migration row was being processed when the migration aborted.
 That can be used to deduce
 what needs to be adjusted in the migration, or that this is a row that should just be skipped.
+You can also see what the current process looks like.
+It may be that it's the process that needs to be adjusted, like adding a new value to the map
+of before and after values for fields, widgets, and formatters.

 A common problem in upgrades are custom view modes that existed in the D7 site which don't exist in the D8 site.
 The config/optional directory contains an example of a custom view mode that needs to be added to the D8 site.